rurounigit/hootspot/README.md

     ### Option B: Configure with LM Studio (Local Model)
     *   **Download and Install LM Studio**: Get LM Studio from [lmstudio.ai](https://lmstudio.ai/).
     *   **Download a Model**: Within LM Studio, go to the "Discover" tab and download a compatible model (e.g., a GGUF or MLX model like `gemma-3n-E2B-it-text-GGUF` or `gemma-3n-E2B-it-MLX-4bit`).
-    *   **Start Local Inference Server**: Go to the "Local Inference Server" tab (the chat icon) in LM Studio.
-Select your downloaded model from the dropdown, then click "Start Server".
+    *   **Start Local Inference Server**: In "Power User" or "Developer" Mode, Go to the "Developer" tab in LM Studio.
+Select your downloaded model from the dropdown, then click "Load Model".
 Note the "Server URL" (e.g., `http://localhost:1234`).
+    *   In LM Studio in "Developer" or "Power User" Mode in the Settings:
+        *   Just-in-Time Model Loading: When enabled, if a request specified a model that is not loaded, it will be automatically loaded and used.
+In addition, the "/v1/models" endpoint will also include models that are not yet loaded.
+You would want to disable this for HootSpot to show loaded models.
+If you enable this, HootSpot will show all installed models and load a selected model automatically if it is not yet loaded.
+            *   Auto unload unused JIT loaded models:A model that was loaded Just-in-time (JIT) to serve an API request will be automatically unloaded after being unused for some duration (TTL).
+You would want this to be disabled to avoid long loading times.
+            *   Only Keep Last JIT Loaded Model: Ensure at most 1 model is loaded via JIT at any given time (unloads previous model).
+This is useful if you want to make sure you don't have too many models loaded at once via JIT.

     *   In HootSpot's Configuration section:
         *   Select "LM Studio (Local)" under "Service Provider".
         *   Enter the full **Local Server URL** (e.g., `http://localhost:1234`) into the corresponding field.